Navigating Cardiff Bay

 Navigation within the Bay is relatively straightforward.
 However mariners should note that due to potential strong currents in front of the barrage sluices, vessels should keep to the correct side of the West Cardinal Mark.

 Mariners should also be aware that the area directly downstream of the sluices outside of the barrage is an exclusion zone as high flows present a serious health and safety risk.
-Under no circumstance should mariners enter this area.
+Under no circumstances should mariners enter this area.

 There is a 5 knot speed limit for River Ely.